Our Current Projects

-Today, KEAP is an international "friends of Buddhism in Cambodia" humanitarian organization assisting with the education and learning needs of Cambodian monks, nuns, and laypersons and primarily providing scholarships in higher education in Buddhist studies to young men and women.
-We are devoted to harnessing the wheel of the Dharma to create a culture of peace, reconciliation, and people-centered development in Cambodia.
+Today, KEAP is an international humanitarian organization assisting with the education and learning needs of Cambodian monks, nuns, and laypersons and primarily providing scholarships in higher education in Buddhist studies to young men and women.
+We are devoted to helping create a culture of peace, reconciliation, and people-centered development in Cambodia.
 KEAP serves as a bridge between Buddhist and non-Buddhist donors abroad and selected local Buddhist educational initiatives Cambodia.

 Please explore this website to learn more about Cambodia, its beautiful people and their Khmer-Buddhist culture, and how you can become involved in helping with Cambodia's long-term process of recovery.